NumEconCopenhagen/kingcobra/README.md

 # Introduction to the repository
 This repository has its roots in the course "Introduction to Programming and Numerical Analysis".
 It consists of three different projects:

-* A data project which aims
+* A data project containing an analysis of growth in GDP and growth in EDU.
-* A model project
+* A model project containing an analysis of the basic Solow model, the general Solow model, the Solow model with human and the Solow model with land.
-* An exam project
+* An exam project solving three widely different models.

 Furthermore, the repository also contains a feedback.txt file with a list of the groups each group member has given his peer feedback to.